Raushan022/n-netflix-clone/README.md

 - updated profile
 - BugFix: sign up user displayName and profile picture update
 - BugFix: if the user is not logged in - redirect to /browse to Login page and vice versa.
+- unsubscribed to the onAuthStateChanges callback
+- add hardcoded values to constant file

 # Features